Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Introduction

-\textit{Note.} After posting the initial version of this paper to the arXiv, we learnt of the work \cite{U09}, where a regularization of fBm essentially equivalent to our $B_{H}^{(\eta)}(t)$ was introduced for $H>0$.
-Note that neither the limit $H \to 0$ nor the connection with random matrices were identified or investigated there.
+After posting the initial version of this paper to the arXiv, we learned of the work \cite{U09}, where a regularization of fBm essentially equivalent to our $B_{H}^{(\eta)}(t)$ was introduced for $H>0$.
+Note that neither the limit $H \to0$ nor the connection with random matrices were identified or investigated there.